CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ### 1. Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+See [UsingGradle.md](UsingGradle.md) for instructions on how to use Gradle for build automation.
+We use Gradle to run tests and manage library dependencies.

 ### 2. Continuous Integration

-We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
+We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our project.
 See [UsingTravis.md](UsingTravis.md) for more details.

 ### 3. Making a Release

-Here are the steps to create a new release.
+To contribute a new release:

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
- 2. Tag the repo with the version number. e.g. `v0.1`
+ 2. Tag the repo with the version number. e.g. `v1.1`
- 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.
+ 2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file you created.

 ### 4. Managing Dependencies

-A project often depends on third-party libraries.
-For example, Agendum depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
-Managing these dependencies can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives:
+Agendum depends on third-party libraries, such as the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+Managing these dependencies have been automated using Gradle.
+Gradle can download the dependencies automatically hence the libraries are not included in this repo and you do not need to download these libraries manually.
+To add a new dependency, update _build.gradle_.

-* Include those libraries in the repo
-* Require developers to download those libraries manually

 ## Appendix A : User Stories